AIoTES/Example-CodeGenerator-html.template/README.md

-# CodeGenerator Template guide
+# CodeGenerator Template Guide

-The objective of project is show how to use the Code Generator tool.
-This project has several test cases to show how te CodeGenerator tool works and how to setup all parameters to make it work
+The objective of project is show how to use the Code Generator Tool.
+This project has several test cases to show how the Code Generator Tool works and how to setup all parameters to make it work

 ## Project Content

-* test classes to view OWLAPI workflow
+* Test classes to view [OWL API](https://github.com/owlcs/owlapi/wiki/Documentation) workflow

-* test classes to view Velocity workflow
+* Test classes to view [Velocity](http://velocity.apache.org/) workflow

-* test classes to view CodeGenerator core workflow
+* Test classes to view CodeGenerator core workflow

 * Velocity Template files to view how velocity works